 Laser tattoo removal is like peeling back an onion skin.
 Only one layer can be treated at a time.
 If you have a layered tattoo, then it may require a few more sessions to get through all the layers of ink.

 To understand this one, it’s probably worth knowing how laser tattoo removal works.
 The laser energy breaks down the pigment into tiny little pieces.
 Your lymphatic system then eliminates the ink through your natural bodily functions.

 The areas of your body with the most circulation can see faster results, whereas areas with low circulation can take longer, like lower wrists, hands, lower legs and feet.

-Tattoo removal works by eliminating the fragmented ink particles via the body’s natural cleaning system.
-The healthier the individual, means the quicker the results.
+Tattoo removal works by eliminating the fragmented ink particles via the body’s natural cleansing system.
+The healthier the individual means the quicker the results.
 So, for someone who smokes and drinks regularly, the process can be slower.
 This is because your body is having to deal with so many other toxins.

 Amount of ink

 We need to look at the amount of ink applied by the tattoo artist.
 Is the tattoo ink quite dense?
 Is there a lot of ink?
 If so, this could result in needing more treatments to remove.

 Age of the tattoo